Time reversal symmetry breaking of $p$-orbital bosons in a one-dimensional optical lattice

-{\it Experimental proposal.---} {The system we shall propose is a one dimensional lattice elongated along the $x$ direction,} and each lattice site has a rotation symmetry in the $x$-$y$ plane (FIG.~\ref{fig:phasediag}). {In other words,} the $p_x$ and $p_y$ orbits are locally degenerate, but the hopping differs {significantly}.
+{\it Experimental proposal.---} {The system we shall propose is a 1D lattice elongated along the $x$ direction,} and each lattice site has a rotation symmetry in the $x$-$y$ plane (FIG.~\ref{fig:phasediag}). {In other words,} the $p_x$ and $p_y$ orbits are locally degenerate, but the hopping differs {significantly}.
 Such a 1D system can be realized from a 2D optical lattice.
 Suppose the 2D optical lattice is formed by different laser beams in the $x$ and $y$ directions and the lattice potential reads $ V=V_x \sin^2 (k_x x) + V_y \sin^2 (k_y y) $, where $V_x$ {and} $k_x$ ($V_y$ and $k_y$) are the strength and wave numbers of the laser beams in the $x$ ($y$) direction.
 In tight binding approximation, we can use the harmonic wavefunctions to approximate the Wannier functions.
-In the harmonic approximation, the local isotropy (rotation symmetry of each site in the $x$-$y$ plane) requires $V_x k_x ^2 = V_y k_y ^2$. {This relation, which guarantees the (approximate) two-fold orbital degeneracy at each lattice site, can be somewhat surprisingly well held in the 1D limit by taking the lattice potential depth $V_y \gg V_x$ and simultaneously the lattice constants $a_y$ ($=\frac{\pi}{k_y}$) $\gg a_x$ ($=\frac{\pi}{k_x}$).
-As a result, the local isotropy is maintained,} but the system has stronger potential and larger lattice spacing in the $y$ direction than $x$, which makes the hopping in the y direction smaller than that in the $x$ direction.
-The system becomes approximately 1D, when the hopping in the $y$ direction is much smaller than that in the $x$ direction.
-As an example, we take $V_x/E_{R,x}=16$, $V_y/E_{R,y}=32$ and $a_y/a_x=2^{1/4}$, where $E_{R,\alpha} \equiv \hbar^2 k_{\alpha}^2/2m$ is the recoil energy in the $\alpha$ direction.
-Such a system is locally isotropic, while the hopping of $p_y$ orbital in the $y$ direction is about $1/40$ of the hopping of $p_x$ orbital in the $x$ direction, and the system is dynamically 1D.
+In the harmonic approximation, the local isotropy (rotation symmetry of each site in the $x$-$y$ plane) requires $V_x k_x ^2 = V_y k_y ^2$. {This relation, which guarantees the (approximate) two-fold orbital degeneracy at each lattice site, can be somewhat surprisingly well held in the 1D limit by taking the lattice potential depth $V_y \gg V_x$ and simultaneously the lattice constants $a_y$ ($=\frac{\pi}{k_y}$) $>a_x$ ($=\frac{\pi}{k_x}$).
+As a result, the local isotropy is maintained,} but the system has stronger potential and larger lattice spacing in the $y$ direction than $x$, which makes the hopping in the y direction much smaller than that in the $x$ direction.
+As an example, we take $V_x/E_{R,x}=6$, $V_y/E_{R,y}=24$ and $a_y/a_x=\sqrt{2}$, where $E_{R,\alpha} \equiv \hbar^2 k_{\alpha}^2/2m$ is the recoil energy in the $\alpha$ direction.
+Such a system is locally isotropic, while the hopping of $p_y$ orbital in the $y$ direction is smaller than one percent of the hopping of $p_x$ orbital in the $x$ direction, and the system is dynamically 1D.
 With the technique in Ref.~\cite{2011_Wirth_pband}, bosons can be loaded in the $p$-orbits of optical lattices.
-And this meta-stable state has fairly long life time~\cite{2011_Wirth_pband}.